About your course

 Applications will be considered by at least two programme tutors, including the Programme Leader for MRes English.

-The application deadline for 2016 entry is Wednesday 20 July.
-Please note: applications will be accepted after this date but places may not be available.
+The application deadline for 2017 entry is Monday 17 July.
+Late applications will be considered but places may not be available.

 Selection is made on the basis of the application form, but staff normally meet with prospective students to discuss the programme before they submit an application.